PLANS-Erasmus+ Project 2019-2021

 Successescommunication development of the activities and resultscooperation between students and teachersfantastic collaboration with almost all the coordinatorsthe first mobility in Spain is an unforgettable experienceImpressions of an unforgettable experiencie in Spain - February 2020

-Which tasks could the students do?The students were able to independently perform the tasks which involved research, creation, filming, exchanging ideasexchange of ideas (Twinspace, framapad, padlet etc.)film videosinteractive presentations EUROPEAN SPORTSworking on an ebook OUR CULTURAL HERITAGEpodcastsresearch to prepare an activitydrawingsquizzes and surveys for other partner studentsdigital vocabulary tests, to be integrated in an activitphoto project https://youtu.be/V9xHy1ZOLrAhttps://youtu.be/yUzQWI3nJsoWorking on a choreography for our anthem
+Which tasks could the students do?The students were able to independently perform the tasks which involved research, creation, filming, exchanging ideasexchange of ideas (Twinspace, framapad, padlet etc.)film videosinteractive presentations EUROPEAN SPORTSworking on an ebook OUR CULTURAL HERITAGEpodcastsresearch to prepare an activitydrawingsquizzes and surveys for other partner studentsdigital vocabulary tests, to be integrated in an activitphoto project https://youtu.be/V9xHy1ZOLrAhttps://www.youtube.com/watch?v=TZJswNppEJ4A choreography for our anthem

 Duis autem vel eum iriure dolor in hendrerit in